nemuru-eng/checkout-js-example/02-using_payment_intent_component/README.md

 ## Step 2: Display available payment methods

-Initialize the Nemuru SDK (`await nemuru.init()`), and retrieve the available payment methods (`nemuru.paymentMethods()`).
+Initialize the Nemuru SDK (`await nemuru.init()`), and retrieve the available payment methods (`nemuru.availablePaymentMethods()`).
 This will return a list of available payment methods that you can display to your customer based on the order amount supplied.

-You can then display each payment method specific conditions (`nemuru.paymentMethod()`).
+You can then display each payment method specific conditions (`nemuru.paymentMethodConditions()`).

 ```javascript
 const initialize = async () => {